 .mozconfig with the following content in your mozilla-central directory:

-mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/objdir-ff-asan mk_add_options MOZ_MAKE_FLAGS=-j12 # Enable ASan specific code and build workarounds ac_add_options --enable-address-sanitizer # Ensure you set this to your LLVM_HOME path export LLVM_HOME="/path/to/your/llvm" # Ensure you adjust this export BLACKLIST="-mllvm -asan-blacklist=/path/to/your/mozilla-central/asan-blacklist.txt" # Set CC/CXX based on LLVM_HOME export CC="$LLVM_HOME/build/Release+Asserts/bin/clang" export CXX="$LLVM_HOME/build/Release+Asserts/bin/clang++" # Add ASan to our compiler flags, including blacklist export CFLAGS="-faddress-sanitizer $BLACKLIST -Dxmalloc=myxmalloc" export CXXFLAGS="-faddress-sanitizer $BLACKLIST -Dxmalloc=myxmalloc" # Additionally, we need the ASan flag during linking.
-Normally, our C/CXXFLAGS would # be used during linking as well but there is at least one place in our build where # our CFLAGS are not added during linking. # Note: The use of this flag causes Clang to automatically link the ASan runtime :) export LDFLAGS="-faddress-sanitizer" # These two are required by ASAn ac_add_options --disable-jemalloc ac_add_options --disable-crashreporter # Keep symbols to symbolize ASan traces later export MOZ_DEBUG_SYMBOLS=1 ac_add_options --enable-debug-symbols ac_add_options --enable-valgrind ac_add_options --disable-install-strip # Settings for a debug build ac_add_options --disable-optimize ac_add_options --enable-debug # Settings for an opt build #ac_add_options --enable-optimize="-O1 -g" #ac_add_options --disable-debug
+mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/objdir-ff-asan mk_add_options MOZ_MAKE_FLAGS=-j12 # Enable ASan specific code and build workarounds ac_add_options --enable-address-sanitizer # Ensure you set this to your LLVM_HOME path export LLVM_HOME="/path/to/your/llvm" # Set CC/CXX based on LLVM_HOME export CC="$LLVM_HOME/build/Release+Asserts/bin/clang" export CXX="$LLVM_HOME/build/Release+Asserts/bin/clang++" # Add ASan to our compiler flags, including blacklist export CFLAGS="-faddress-sanitizer -Dxmalloc=myxmalloc" export CXXFLAGS="-faddress-sanitizer -Dxmalloc=myxmalloc" # Additionally, we need the ASan flag during linking.
+Normally, our C/CXXFLAGS would # be used during linking as well but there is at least one place in our build where # our CFLAGS are not added during linking. # Note: The use of this flag causes Clang to automatically link the ASan runtime :) export LDFLAGS="-faddress-sanitizer" # Avoid using ASan flags when building host tools like nsinstall export HOST_CFLAGS=" " export HOST_CXXFLAGS=" " export HOST_LDFLAGS=" " # These two are required by ASAn ac_add_options --disable-jemalloc ac_add_options --disable-crashreporter # Keep symbols to symbolize ASan traces later export MOZ_DEBUG_SYMBOLS=1 ac_add_options --enable-debug-symbols ac_add_options --disable-install-strip # Settings for a debug+opt build ac_add_options --enable-optimize ac_add_options --enable-debug # Settings for an opt build #ac_add_options --enable-optimize #ac_add_options --disable-debug

 Starting the build process